sigboe/MiSTress/README.md

 MiSTress runs on boot and checks the rss feed for news, this is really quick but not instant, after MiSTress has updated your wallpaper it will restart the menu core, which results in a small flicker one time each boot.
 This does not happen when you go from a core back to the menu core.

+Also if you use multiple wallpapers, you lose the ability to go to random wallpaper by pressing F1 on the keyboard.
+This feature I can add back in but it wasn't just a few lines.

 # Requirements

 1. Internet